-- 5. The by-law should be organized according to the "recommended structure for the new zoning by-law" - 6.
-An explanatory section should describe how to use the by-law - Drawings and illustrations should assist users to understand standards and regulations - 8.
+- 5. The by-law should be organized according to the "recommended structure for the new zoning by-law" as outlined in the report - 6.
+An explanatory section should describe how to use the by-law - 7.
+Drawings and illustrations should assist users to understand standards and regulations - 8.
 Markham's existing 46 parent zoning by-laws to be repealed - 9.
 Along public streets the boundary line between zones should be the centre line of streets - 10.
 On lots with split zoning, uses and standards should only apply to the zone that relates to each portion of the lot. - 11.
 All uses that are not listed as permitted in any particular zone shall be prohibited in that zone.